ayaan-qadri/TradingSignals/README.md

 Thats's it !

 DISCLAIMER:
-I'm not responsible for your any profit and risk so be careful and it will never be 100% accurate.
+I'm not responsible for your any profit and loss risk so be careful and it will never be 100% accurate.